-CIET (Central Institute Of Educational Technology) - EMMRC (The Educational Multimedia Research Centre) - IGNOU - SIET(State Institute of Educational Technology) - Consortium for Educational Communication (CEC) - UGC
+CIET (Central Institute Of Educational Technology) - EMMRC (The Educational Multimedia Research Centre) - IGNOU - SIET(State Institute of Educational Technology) - Consortium for Educational Communication (CEC) - UGC-TNTEU (Tamilnadu Teacher Education University)

-- 1. Prepare and submit a E-content for 9 standard students - 2.
-Elucidate and submit the report on cloud computing. - 3.
+- 1. Prepare and submit a E-content for 9 standard students, (any one lesson) - 2.
+Elucidate and submit the report on any one of the open educational resources. - 3.
 Analyze and submit a documentary for Innovations in Teaching -Learning. - 4.
 Discuss about CIET and SIET and submit the summary. - 5.
 Evaluative report on Wireless technology.